indy6678/my-port-folio/README.md

 # My Portfolio

 ## Purpose
-A place to showcase my apps
+A place to showcase myself and my work

 ## Built with
 *HTML